 Best Museums in Wellington

 Wellington’s museums highlight the development of the city, the country and its people through sport, money, housing, culture, nature and the sea.
-Here's 7 unmissable Wellington museums to check out in the capital city.
+Here's our unmissable Wellington museums to check out in the capital city.

 1. Te Papa